Everything you need to know about the adrenal glands

 What are the risks of being diagnosed with adrenal fatigue?

-Problems can arise if symptoms, which are general and non-specific, are attributed to adrenal fatigue when in fact they are early signs of something more serious or another treatable condition.
+Problems can arise if symptoms are attributed to adrenal fatigue when they’re early signs of something more serious, or another treatable condition with similar symptoms, like anaemia and thyroid problems.

 • Taking regular moderate exercise